msankar17/Practical-Machine-Learning/pml.md

 Looking at the above we have 99% Accuracy in with Boosting models and 93% accuracy with RF with 1/2 of training data which can run in a reasonable time

-Lets predict the output of test data using Boostig model
+Lets predict the output of test data using Boosting model

 ```r
 #Predict the values from the test set